dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

-## Pinmap Modify symbol information
+## Pinmap Modify Symbol Information

 When you select a component, for opening the Modify symbol information dialog, you can do: